aws-samples/aws-get-started-workshop/content/01-dev/01-perform-up-front-tasks/02-review-dev-environment-solution.md

 ## Access AWS Services via Internet
 In this initial stage of your foundation, your builders’ existing access to the Internet via the corporate network is used to enable authorized builders to access the AWS platform.

-## AWS Single Sign-On (SSO)

-AWS SSO is used to manage the initial relatively limited number of human users across your builder and cloud foundation teams who need to access the AWS Management Console and AWS APIs to get things done in either team development AWS accounts or in support of managing and operating the overall use of AWS.
-Initially, you’ll use a locally managed store of groups and users in AWS to represent people who can access your AWS accounts.

-As a best practice, it’s strongly recommended that all users managed via AWS SSO set up MFA for their user accounts.

-AWS SSO includes the ability to manage permission sets that define which groups of users can access which AWS accounts and the fine grained AWS Identity and Access Management (IAM) permissions associated with this access.
-AWS SSO automatically propagates these permissions to each member AWS account in your AWS organization.

-## Foundation AWS Accounts

-Once you’ve signed up for a new AWS account, the “master” account, your cloud administrators will use AWS Control Tower via the Master AWS account to establish a “landing zone” of conventional shared AWS accounts and resources to help provide an initial foundation for your use of AWS.

-Your master AWS account will be the place in which your cloud administrators will use AWS Control Tower’s [Account Factory](https://docs.aws.amazon.com/controltower/latest/userguide/account-factory.html) via AWS Service Catalog to create new team development accounts, AWS SSO to create and manage groups and users in the locally managed directory, and generally monitor the overall use and health of your AWS environment.

-AWS Control Tower sets up a Log Archive AWS account to securely store AWS platform-wide logs such as AWS CloudTrail logs that record access to all AWS APIs across your AWS accounts and AWS Config logs that record all changes to AWS resources across your AWS accounts.

-## Standard AWS Control Tower Guardrails

-By using AWS Control Tower, your organization automatically benefits from the set of [built-in guardrails](https://docs.aws.amazon.com/controltower/latest/userguide/guardrails.html) that represent common preventative and detective security controls.
-AWS Control Tower includes mandatory, strongly recommended, and elective guardrails.